azf99/vqgan-clip-latentrevisions-api/README.md

 * StyleCLIP: The model is run for 50 iterations, which takes 8-10 seconds to finish per call.
 First inference is always 20+ seconds.

 ### TODOS
-* Add input weights, extra text prompts, and started images for LatentRevisions
+* Add input weights, extra text prompts, and starter images for LatentRevisions